Hypocrites in high places

 The Greek word can mean a master, teacher, guide, or leader.

 Some ancient copies of Matthew don’t contain this verse.
 Compare this verse to Mark 12:40.

 Gnats and camels are both among the nonkosher food forbidden to Jews (Leviticus 11:4, 23).

-Jesus was listing the murders from A-Z. In the way the Jews ordered the books of their Bible, which Christians call the Old Testament, Abel and Zechariah were the first and last men murdered.
+Jesus was listing the murders from A to Z. In the way the Jews ordered the books of their Bible, which Christians call the Old Testament, Abel and Zechariah were the first and last men murdered.

-A more traditional translation would be: “Blessed is He who comes in the name of the Lord!”
+A more traditional translation would be: “Blessed is the One who comes in the name of the LORD!”
 (New American Standard Bible).
 See Psalm 118:26.